 It is NOT a Guarantee That Accepting an Offer of the Diversion Program Is Your Best Option

-Even though successful completion of a contract of Diversion is not a formal conviction, it will be scored as a prior occurrence if you are involved in another alcohol related driving incident, that later incident will be scored as a ‘second’ offense.
+Even though successful completion of a contract of Diversion is not a formal conviction, it will be scored as a prior ‘occurrence’ – and if you are involved in another alcohol related driving incident, that later incident will be scored as a ‘second’ offense.

 It pays to be very thorough, even on first offense DUIs before you agree to have that on your record.
 In my opinion, not thinking you need a lawyer for a first offense DUI and simply agreeing to Diversion is perhaps the worst misconception people have.